Shrewsbury-Colleges-Group/Unit-4-Data-and-Testing/README.md

 ### Project Brief

-Students will design and build a system that:
+To design and build a system that:

 - Reads temperature data from a sensor
 - Stores and processes the data using variables